 What is the student missing in regards to the learning objective?

-What are the student’s next steps to gain proficiency with the specific learning objective?
+What are the student’s next steps to gain proficiency in this specific learning objective?